 The listed orbital visibility for the CVZ (96 minutes, i.e., the entire HST orbit) assumes that there are no SAA intersections in these orbits (see Section 2.2.2).
 This is the orbital visibility that should be used for planning CVZ observations, unless the proposer knows that he or she may have to observe in orbits that are SAA-impacted.
 In the latter case, the visibility time is approximately 70 minutes per orbit.
+During a CVZ window, only 5-6 true CVZ orbits (96 minutes) can be scheduled each day.
 Note that CVZ orbital visibility should not be requested if there are special background emission or timing requirements (see Section 2.2.1).

 Also included in Table 6.1 are orbital visibilities suitable for use in Large Programs (see Section 3.2.2 of the Call for Proposals).
-Proposers submitting Large Programs should consult the Large Program Scheduling User Information Report which can be found on the HST Documents page (linked from the Cycle 22 Announcement webpage).
+Proposers submitting Large Programs should consult the Large Program Scheduling User Information Report which can be found on the HST Documents page (linked from the Cycle 25 Announcement webpage).
 This document contains a discussion of the issues surrounding Large Program scheduling.